zendtech/devzone_conference_list/README.md

 * [PHP Tour 2017](http://event.afup.org) : May 18 - 19, 2017 : Nantes, France
 The next step of the French touring conference dedicated to PHP, organized by the French PHP-users group, AFUP, and gathering all PHP and Open Source communities, pros and PHP lovers.

+* [International PHP Conference](https://sandsmedia.com/en/conferences#522) : May 29 to April 02, 2017 : Berlin, GER
+The International PHP Conference is the world’s first PHP conference and stands since more than a decade for top-notch pragmatic expertise in PHP and web technologies.
+At the IPC, internationally renowned experts from the PHP industry meet up with PHP users and developers from large and small companies.
+Here is the place where concepts emerge and ideas are born – the IPC signifies knowledge transfer at highest level.
+All delegates of the International PHP Conference have, in addition to PHP program, free access to the entire range of the webinale taking place at the same time.
+We will show you how to scale your applications and explain the details of Continuous Integration or evaluate different approaches to NoSQL.
+Attendees will have the opportuntiy to meet World Class speakers, core developers and consultants.
+In addition to having the the chance to meet international known PHP and Web experts at this conference, you will also be given the chance to evaluate your code.
+This Conference has been around for ten years and it is definitely a must go event.

 ## Africa